 History of KitchenAid

 KitchenAid began as an idea in 1886 (1).
 Josephine Cochrane patented an invention that today is known as a dishwasher.
-While the invention was originally sold to restaurants and luxury hotels, now they are used widely across the world to clean and sanitize dishes.
+While the invention was initially sold to restaurants and luxury hotels, now they are used widely across the world to clean and sanitize dishes.

 It was in 1949 that the KitchenAid dishwashers finally came to domestic kitchens.
 The first model was the KD-10 dishwasher which was revolutionary for the time.
 So much so that the general design is still used as the base for dishwashers today.